ionathanch/ionchypedia/tech/linux-configs.rst

   focus_follows_mouse no                                              # click to focus window
   # arrange monitors correctly on startup
   # use `xrandr -q` to list monitors
+  # this should go in /etc/lightdm/lightdm.conf
+  # under `display-setup-script` as well
   exec --no-startup-id xrandr --output VGA1 --primary --auto --left-of HDMI1

 ``.i3status.conf``